adam1x/ThunderRedirect/README.md

 # ThunderRedirect

-Download links from "Thunder Lixian" go through an HTTP redirection until getting to the actual URL.
+Download links from "Thunder Lixian" go through an HTTP redirection until getting to the actual URLs.
 Thunder geoblocks its services in the US by redirecting to a bogus domain.
 This script captures the actual URLs by accessing download links through a proxy and then forwards them to a running `aria2` instance.

 ## Usage
 User needs to input: